 Feel free to contribute or to correct mistakes - all the text, diagrams and demos are in Github.
 PRs welcome!

-I taught Computer Graphics for 5 years at my university, where it was a semester-long 3rd year subject.
-I am grateful to all of my students, who served as unwitting guinea pigs for the materials that have inspired this book.
+I taught Computer Graphics for five years at university, where it was a semester-long third-year subject.
+I am grateful to all of my students, who served as unwitting guinea pigs for the materials that inspired this book.